The regularity problem for the Laplace equation in rough domains: Introduction

 A common method to solve boundary value problems (especially regularity and Neumann) is by proving invertibility of the appropriate layer potential operators.
 In $C^1$ domains this had already been established by Fabes, Jodeit, and Rivi\`ere \cite{FJR} in $L^p(\pom)$ and $W^{1,p}(\pom)$ for all $p \in (1, \infty)$, using Fredholm theory, which resulted to the solution of $(D_p)$ and $(R_p)$ for all $p>1$.
 In Lipschitz domains, Fredholm theory is not applicable as Fabes, Jodeit, and Lewis \cite{FJL} showed that the relevant operators need not be compact.
 Therefore, to overcome this difficulty in Lipschitz domains, new ideas were required.
 Indeed, Verchota \cite{V} realized how to use \eqref{eq:2-sided rellich} in order to show (among others) that the tangential gradient of the single layer potential is invertible in $L^2(\pom)$ and the double layer in $\wt W^{1,2}(\pom)$ and $L^2(\pom)$ solving $(R_{2})$ and $(D_2)$ in Lipschitz domains.
 In fact, he also showed solvability of $(R_{p})$ for any $1<p \leq 2$.
 Using a different method, his results were extrapolated to the optimal range of exponents by Dahlberg and Kenig showing that $(R_{p})$ and $(D_{p'})$ are solvable in Lipschitz domains for $1<p<2+\ve$, for some $\ve$ small depending on dimension and the Lipschitz character of the domain\footnote{The main novelty of that paper is the solution of the Neumann problem rather than the regularity.}, while Kenig and Shen \cite{KeSh} extended them even further in the case of H\"older continuous periodic coefficients.
 In regular Semmes-Kenig-Toro domains (see \cite[Definition 4.8]{HMT}), invertibility of layer potentials was demonstrated by Hofmann, Mitrea, and Taylor in \cite{HMT}.
 It is worth noting here that for every $p<2$, there exists a bounded Lipschitz domain such $(D_p)$ is not solvable \cite[pp. 153-154]{Ke1}.

 Concerning the duality between $(R_p)$ and $(D_{p'})$, in Lipschitz domains for the Laplacian, Verchota established $(R_p) \Leftrightarrow (D_{p'})$ reducing matters to an $L^{p'}$ estimate on the boundary of the so-called harmonic conjugate system.
-For real equations, Kenig and Pipher \cite{KP} showed that $(R_p)$ implies $ (D_{p'})$, $p \in (1, \infty)$, while Dindos and Kirsch obtained the endpoint case where the regularity data are in the Sobolev-Hardy space $H^{1,1}(\pom)$ and the Dirichlet data in $BMO(\pom)$.
-For the equivalence between solvability of $(R_p)$ and solvability of $(D_{p'}) $ we refer to Kilty and Shen \cite{KiSh, Sh} for real symmetric constant coefficient systems, and in $\R^{n+1}_+$, Hofmann, Kenig, Mayboroda, and Pipher \cite{HKMP} for elliptic equations with $t$-independent and $L^\infty$ coefficients under the assumption that De Giorgi/Nash/Moser (DG/N/M) estimates in the range $p \in (1,2+\ve)$, and Auscher and one of us \cite{AMo}, for elliptic systems with $t$-independent complex coefficients assuming DG/N/M estimates, in the range $ p \in (p_0, 2]$ for some $p_0<1$ determined by the exponent in the assumed interior H\"older condition.
-In the last paper, extrapolation of solvability all the way to the endpoints was obtained as well.
+For real equations, Kenig and Pipher \cite{KP} showed that $(R_p)$ implies $ (D_{p'})$, $p \in (1, \infty)$, while Dindo\v{s} and Kirsch \cite{DiK} obtained the endpoint case where the regularity data are in the Sobolev-Hardy space $H^{1,1}(\pom)$ and the Dirichlet data in $BMO(\pom)$.
+For the equivalence between solvability of $(R_p)$ and solvability of $(D_{p'}) $ for real symmetric constant coefficient systems, we refer to Kilty and Shen \cite{KiSh, Sh}, while, in $\R^{n+1}_+$ and for elliptic equations with $t$-independent and $L^\infty$ complex coefficients under the assumption that the De Giorgi/Nash/Moser estimates hold, we refer to Hofmann, Kenig, Mayboroda, and Pipher \cite{HKMP} for the range $p \in (1,2+\ve)$, and to Auscher and the first author of this paper \cite{AMo} for the range $ p \in (p_0, 2]$, for some $p_0<1$ determined by the exponent in the assumed interior H\"older condition.
+In the last paper, the results in fact hold for systems, while extrapolation of solvability all the way to the endpoint was obtained as well.